Adapted Wasserstein distance between the laws of SDEs: Introduction

-A key object of study in this paper is the Knothe--Rosenblatt rearrangement \cite{Kn57}, which is a multi-dimensional generalisation of the classical monotone rearrangement; see \Cref{fig:kr} for an illustration.
-Consider now the discrete problem of optimally coupling two laws on $\R^n$, $n\in\mathbb{N}$.
-When restricting to bi-causal couplings and imposing certain monotonicity properties on the marginal laws, it is known that the Knothe--Rosenblatt rearrangement is optimal for this problem; see R{\"u}schendorf \cite{Ru85}, the more recent work \cite{BaBeLiZa16}, and the more detailed account given below.
-This fact lies at the heart of our proof; combined with a careful approximation argument, it yields the optimality of the synchronous coupling.
-Indeed, in contrast with \cite{BiTa19}, our proof relies on an approximation procedure where we first solve the associated discrete-time problem and then pass to the limit.
+This discrete-time optimality result underpins our analysis in continuous time; applying this result to a carefully chosen discretisation of the SDEs, we deduce the optimality of the synchronous coupling.
+Indeed, our proof relies on an approximation procedure where we first solve the associated discrete-time problem and then pass to the limit.
 Our method of proof thus unveils the informational and structural similarities between the Knothe--Rosenblatt and synchronous couplings.
-For this reason we advocate the interpretation of the synchronous coupling as the continuous analogue of the Knothe--Rosenblatt rearrangement.
+For this reason, we advocate the interpretation of the synchronous coupling as the continuous analogue of the Knothe--Rosenblatt rearrangement.
+In order to carry out the above procedure, for the class of bicausal transport problems that we study, we establish a stability result for optimal couplings (see \Cref{prop:stability_optimiser}).